skip to Main Content

 Americans’ average credit card debt may be higher than it seems

 There are many ways to gauge the nation’s financial health.
 One of these measures is the average household credit card debt.
 This is thought to be a good way to view the level of financial health among our country’s households across the board.
-But is this measure really as accurate as it’s made out to be?
+But is this measure as accurate as it’s made out to be?

 It depends on how the numbers are looked at on a deeper level.
 The average across all households is considerably different from the figure across just those households that carry credit card debt.
 That means that households with no debt, and there are many of them, are artificially creating a rosier picture for those households that are struggling more.